Art Phillips (composer): Awards and honours

 Phillips has won two Emmy Awards for Outstanding Music Direction and Composition in a Drama Series for the U.S. television drama Santa Barbara.
-In 1995, Phillips was awarded the APRA Award by the Australian Guild of Screen Composers for Best Soundtrack Album for his score to the ABC television series The Flying Vet.
-In 2005 he was nominated for an ARIA Award for Best Original Soundtrack Album for Outback House and was nominated in the APRA/AGSC Screen Music Awards for Best Music in a Television Series or Serial for Outback House the series.
-He received nominations for Best Original Music in a Children's Television Series for The Lost Treasure Of Fiji in 2007 and 2008 at the APRA/AGSC Screen Music Awards.
-In 2006 Phillips's composition "Floating", from U.S. recording artist Megan Rochell, achieved Billboard's Top 40 R & B chart position.
+In 1995, he was given the APRA Award by the Australian Guild of Screen Composers for Best Soundtrack Album for his score to the ABC television series The Flying Vet.
+In 2005 he was nominated for an ARIA Award for Best Original Soundtrack Album for Outback House, and was nominated in the APRA/AGSC Screen Music Awards for Best Music in a Television Series or Serial for Outback House.
+He received nominations for Best Original Music in a Children's Television Series for The Lost Treasure of Fiji in 2007 and 2008 at the APRA/AGSC Screen Music Awards.
+In 2006, Phillips's composition "Floating", from U.S. recording artist Megan Rochell, achieved Billboards Top 40 R&B chart position.

-Phillips served as vice president of the Australian Guild of Screen Composers from 1992 until 2000 and as president from 2001 to 2008.
-He is now a special projects consultant for the Guild.
+Phillips served as vice president of the Australian Guild of Screen Composers from 1992 until 2000, and as president from 2001 to 2008.
+He is now a special projects consultant for the guild.
 He has written on numerous subjects and delivered lectures in Screen Music Composition for universities.
 He is a councillor for the Music Council of Australia, representing the film and television sector.